+WHEN THE MCAA PROMOTES DIVERSITY

-The success of this campaign is owed to the passion and hard work of our terrific "Rainbow Team," formed by Magda Theodoridou, Brunella Balzano, Nadia Metoui, and Tania Romacho.
+of our terrific "Rainbow Team," formed by Magda Theodoridou, Brunella Balzano, Nadia Metoui, and Tania Romacho.
 We would also like to thank our brave, charming and inspiring guests: José Gámez, Tania Romacho, Aurelio Hidalgo, Tanja Vuckovic-Juros, Riccardo Maddalena, Enka Blanchard, and Maurice O'Brien, who had the generosity to share wise and uplifting messages to encourage the new generation of LGBTQ+ researchers.
 This would not have been possible without their contributions.

-Finally, we would like to thank Ahlem Metoui, our video editor and sound engineer who volunteered to make the videos look and sound even more amazing (you can support her by following her work on Instagram @ahlem.metoui).
+Finally, we would like to thank Ahlem Metoui, our video editor and sound engineer who volunteered to make the videos look and sound even more amazing (you can support her

+Happy Pride Month

+"May the force of diversity be with you"

+MCAA GEDI WG

+Edited by Ahlem Metoui ahlem.metoui

+by following her work on Instagram @ahlem.metoui).

 Our hope is that the Rainbow Pills series becomes an MCAA tradition for the coming Prides and we count on fellows to help us advocate for LGBTQ+ diversity in any field of research in industry and academia.
 Watch the Rainbow Pills videos posted on Twitter @gedi_mcaa:

-- Red Pill by José Gámez "Research is to make something unique to give to the world" - Orange Pill by Tania Romacho "Diversity is an asset in research" - Yellow Pill by Riccardo Maddalena "Follow your dream, be a Researcher!" - Green Pill by Enka Blanchard "The importance of being visible regardless of our marginalization" - Blue Pill by Aurelio Hidalgo "We will keep on fighting to increase the number of LGBTQ+ friendly labs and research institutions" - Purple Pill by Tanja Vuckovic Juros "Society's stock photo of the family should be updated to reflect the diverse lived realities of the society's members" - Flag!!
-By Maurice O'Brien "Diversity challenges dominating traditional public perception of what a scientist is: very often, male, white, and heterosexual"

-TANIA ROMACHO, BRUNELLA BALZANO, MAGDA THEODORIDOU, NADIA METOUI MCAA GEDI WORKING GROUP GEDI@MARIECURIEALUMNI.EU
+- March Red Pill by José Gámez "Research is to make something unique to give to the world" - Orange Pill by Tania Romacho "Diversity is an asset in research" - Yellow Pill by Riccardo Maddalena "Follow your dream, be a Researcher!" - Justin Green Pill by Enka Blanchard "The importance of being visible regardless of our marginalization" - Islue Pill by Aurelio Hidalgo "We will keep on fighting to increase the number of LGBTQ+ friendly labs and research institutions" - Purple Pill by Tanja Vuckovic Juros "Society's stock photo of the family should be updated to reflect the diverse lived realities of the society's members" - Flag!!
+By Maurice O'Brien "Diversity challenges dominating traditional public perception of what a scientist is: very often, male, white, and heterosexual" TANIA ROMACHO, BRUNELLA BALZANO, MAGDA THEODORIDOU, NADIA METOUI MCAA GEDI WORKING GROUP GEDI@MARIECURIEALUMNI.EU